 The main difference seems to be that two of LeSS’s principles – whole-product focus and customer-centricity – are explicitly concerned with organizing around customer value.
-SAFe’s principles contain that as well, but it can’t be discerned by just looking at the “headlines”.
+SAFe’s principles nowadays contain that as well, but before SAFe version 4, it could not have been discerned by just looking at the “headlines”.

 SAFe: Mapping the value streams and identifying Agile Release Trains